jmsiktar/FracConductivity/README.md

 Mathematical features:

-~Kernels are of a truncated fractional type, so the user inputs are the horizon parameter and the fractional parameter
+~Kernels are of a truncated fractional type, so the user inputs are the horizon parameter (a positive value) and the fractional parameter (value between 0 and 1, exclusive)

 ~The cost functional is a compliance term (with fixed forcing data) plus a regularization term